atude/notes/aws/services.md

   - If it receives 10,000 requests but no more immediately, it will process 5000 requests first concurrently, then the other 5000 within a one second period without error
   - Otherwise, it will return 429 *TooManyRequests*
   - Limits can be increased through support
+- Use **Stage Variables** (key-value pairs) based on the API deployment stage to interact with different endpoints

 ## DynamoDB